Abrinca/arx-docker-template/README.md

 ### Note on Docker Registry

-The OpenGenomeBrowser image is hosted in our private Docker registry at `docker.abrinca.com`.
+The Arx image is hosted in our private Docker registry at `docker.abrinca.com`.
 Before starting, log in using:

 ```bash
 docker login docker.abrinca.com